IBM/aihwkit/docs/source/pcm_inference.rst

 ``rpu_config.forward``.

-For details on the implementation of our inference noise model, please consult :class:`~aihwkit.simulator.noise_models.PCMLikeNoiseModel`.
-In particular, we use a :class:`~aihwkit.simulator.noise_models.SinglePairConductanceConverter` to convert weights into conductance paris and then apply the noise pn both of these pairs.
-More elaborate mapping schemes can be incorporated by extending :class:`~aihwkit.simulator.noise_models.BaseConductanceConverter`.
+For details on the implementation of our inference noise model, please consult :class:`~aihwkit.inference.noise.pcm.PCMLikeNoiseModel`.
+In particular, we use a :class:`~aihwkit.inference.converter.conductance.SinglePairConductanceConverter` to convert weights into conductance paris and then apply the noise pn both of these pairs.
+More elaborate mapping schemes can be incorporated by extending :class:`~aihwkit.inference.converter.base.BaseConductanceConverter`.

 .. _references_pcm: